Perpetuator-LLC/capital-copilot-be/notes/DEVELOPMENT.md

 ## Commit Message Format

+A tribal rule in this project is to use this rule:

+- Use imperative mood or present tense: "add feature" not "added feature" or "adds feature".
+- Think to yourself: "This change will..." and complete the sentence.

 Follow https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716

+If and only if the change touches _production_ code it should be prefixed with `fix:` or `feat:`...

 - feat: (new feature for the user, not a new feature for build script)
 - fix: (bug fix for the user, not a fix to a build script)

+If the change does not touch _production_ code it should be prefixed with one of:

 - docs: (changes to the documentation)
 - style: (formatting, missing semi colons, etc; no production code change)
 - refactor: (refactoring production code, e.g. renaming a variable)